redux-orm/redux-orm/standalone-docs/basics/Selectors.md

 movies(state, [1, 2, 3]);  // array of movies with ID 1, 2 and 3
 ```

+> Arguments are compared shallowly so make sure not to create new references during each call.

 ## Mapping models to their fields

 A selector can directly retrieve related model references for you.